questmetrics/aurelia-content-size-attribute/README.md

   </template>
   ```

-  By default, the binding direction is one way out, which means only the custom attribute will notify the view model it resides in.
+  By default, the binding direction is `from-view`, which means only the custom attribute will notify the view model it resides in.
 (And the other direction doesn't make sense).

 ## Problem & solution